UtrechtUniversity/yoda/docs/design/processes/vault-process.md

 ## Copy to vault
 The **retry-copy-to-vault.r** cronjob in the tools directory of the research ruleset will copy any folder with a 'PENDING' or 'RETRY' cronjob copy state to the vault and set it to 'SECURED' state when successful.
 In Yoda versions 1.9 or lower this is only done with folders with a 'RETRY' state.
 The copy uses `irsync` in versions 1.10 and higher.
 The metadata is copied as well.
 Folders with 'RETRY' status have previously failed to copy.

+See [Copy to vault diagrams](copy-to-vault-diagrams.md) for diagrams of the copy to vault process.

 ## Research vault
 For each research group a vault group with a vault collection is created.
 Only the rodsadmin will be a member.
 This folder is read-only for managers and normal users of the research group.
 When a datamanager group for the category is present it will get read-only access as well.
 Inheritance is